lakesoul-io/LakeSoul/README.md

 Some features and performance comparisons: [Data Lake Comparison](https://github.com/meta-soul/LakeSoul/wiki/01.-Data-Lake-Comparison)

 # Usage Documentations
+Please find usage documentations in project's wiki:
 [Usage Doc](https://github.com/meta-soul/LakeSoul/wiki/03.-Usage-Doc)

 [使用文档](https://github.com/meta-soul/LakeSoul/wiki/%E4%BD%BF%E7%94%A8%E6%96%87%E6%A1%A3)

+Follow the [Quick Start](https://github.com/meta-soul/LakeSoul/wiki/02.-QuickStart) to quickly setup a test env.

+Checkout the [CDC Ingestion with Debezium and Kafka]() example on how to sync LakeSoul table with OLTP dbs like MySQL in a realtime manner.

 # Feature Roadmap
 * Meta Management